Northwest Airlines Flight 188: Investigation

-During the investigation, Cheney and Cole told National Transportation Safety Board investigators that they were going over schedules using their laptop computers—a serious breach of piloting fundamentals, as well as a violation of Delta Air Lines policy (Delta had recently merged with Northwest).
+During the investigation, Cheney and Cole told the National Transportation Safety Board investigators that they were going over schedules using their laptop computers—a serious breach of piloting fundamentals, as well as a violation of Delta Air Lines policy (Delta had recently merged with Northwest).
 The pilots denied suggestions from some aviation safety experts that they had fallen asleep.

-The pilots claimed that, despite not hearing any radio calls nor seeing any visual notifications, they had not been asleep.
-In the United States, the FAA prohibits pilots from taking short naps, but airlines from other countries allow short naps while outside of U.S. airspace.
-These airlines include British Airways, Qantas, and Air France.
-The cockpit voice recorder was checked by investigators, but there was only 30 minutes' worth of information.
-Over an hour's worth of information would have been needed for all of the information of the portion of the flight past Minneapolis to be available.
+The cockpit voice recorder retains only the last 30 minutes of audio after being powered off and thus audio recordings were not available for the complete duration of the flight's loss of radio contact.

 Findings

-On October 27, 2009, the FAA grounded the pilots.
-The FAA found that Cheney and Cole were out of radio contact with air traffic controllers for more than an hour and a half "while you were on a frolic of your own."
-It cited the pilots for acting in "total dereliction and disregard" for their duties, and were "disengaged and impervious" to the danger their actions posed to themselves, the passengers and the crew.
-Among other things, the FAA found that the pilots failed to comply with air traffic control instructions and clearances and failed to monitor the plane's radios.
-The FAA found that the pilots operated the plane in a careless and reckless manner, and thus showed that they lacked "the degree of care, skill, judgment and responsibility" to hold a pilot's license.
-The incident and subsequent investigation have led to some changes in the rules for cockpit crew and air traffic controllers.

-Another issue of concern was the over an hour long delay from the time air traffic controllers realized the plane was out radio contact until an alert on the Domestic Events Network (DEN) was created and NORAD was informed of the situation.
+On October 27, 2009, the FAA revoked the licenses of both pilots.
+The incident and subsequent investigation have led to changes in the rules for cockpit crew and air traffic controllers.
+One issue of particular concern was the delay, exceeding an hour, from the time air traffic controllers realized the plane was out radio contact until an alert on the Domestic Events Network (DEN) was created and NORAD was informed of the situation.
 The commander of NORAD, General Gene Renuart Jr., said in an interview that ideally an alert is created within 10 minutes of losing contact and if they had been alerted in time, fighter jets would have been scrambled to intercept.
-By the time fighters were ready to take off, the flight crew were back in contact with ground controllers.
-An updated FAA notice effective November 10, 2010 called for an alert to be made within five minutes of last recorded radio contact.
+An updated FAA notice effective November 10, 2010, called for an alert to be made within five minutes of last recorded radio contact.